 If your elder parent refuses to stop giving away money, even after you have discussed your concerns with them, there are a few things that you can do.
 One option is to discuss your legal options with an elder abuse attorney.
 You can also consider talking to other family members or friends who may be able to help convince your parents to change their behavior.

 Dealing with an elderly parent who is giving away their money can be challenging.
 However, there are steps that you can take to help manage the situation.
-If you are concerned about your elderly parent's financial well being, it's essential to discuss it with them.
+If you are concerned about your elderly parent's financial well being, it's essential to discuss elder abuse with them.

 This is a contributed post.